-LE 7-78 COUNTY 2015 HOUSING ELEMENT PROG RAMS Program Action Evaluation Continue/Discontinue/ Modify adjustments as needed.
-The County shall also continue to promote this program through its website, the distribution of program information at County offices and other public locations (community centers, libraries, etc.), distribution of program information at community events and local housing fairs, and distribution of information to local lenders and real estate offices. loans are deferred second mortgages provided to bridge the gap between the home sale price and what a low-income household can afford.
-Since the inception of the County's down payment assistance program in 1994, the program has evolved into a highly successful first- time homebuyers' program.
+TABLE 7-77 EVALUATION OF SAN JOAQUIN COUNTY 2015 HOUSING ELEMENT PROGRAMS Program Action Evaluation Continue/Discontinue/ Modify through its website, the distribution of program information at County offices and other public locations (community centers, libraries, etc.), distribution of program information at community events and local housing fairs, and distribution of information to local lenders and real estate offices. home sale price and what a low-income household can afford.
+Since the inception of the County's down payment assistance program in 1994, the program has evolved into a highly successful first-time homebuyers' program.
 Between 2016 and 2022, approximately \$1,146,376 was allocated which provided 70 GAP loans and 17 buyers were assisted with the GAP program.
 2-4 Neighborhood Stabilization Program Funds The County shall continue to use Neighborhood Stabilization Program funds toward providing emergency assistance to foreclosed properties to limit abandonment and blight in existing neighborhoods.
 This program has been discontinued by HUD.
 However, the County has other avenues in which they assist low-income homeowners.
 This includes the GAP Loan program.
 The GAP loans are deferred second mortgages provided to bridge the gap between the home sale price and what a low-income household can afford.
 Between 2016 and 2022, approximately \$1,146,376 was allocated which provided 70 GAP loans and 17 buyers were assisted with the GAP program.
 Delete.
 No longer funding.
 2-5 Incentives for Affordable Housing The County shall provide incentives for developments that include units affordable to extremely low-, very low-, and low-income households, including expedited permitting; fee waivers or fee deferrals, as appropriate; financial assistance, as available; modified development standards; and density bonus.
 The County continued to provide incentives to increase affordable units to the housing stock.
 These incentives included Development Code changes aimed at reducing parking for affordable housing and infill housing that includes at least 10% of affordable units processed as ministerial projects.
 Continue and expand, new Program 1-3.